Constitution of Indiana: Notable features and changes

 Despite the positive changes in state constitution, some articles continued racial and gender inequality by limiting full rights of state citizenship to white males.
 Fearing a negative impact on the state from a rising population of free people of color and emancipated slaves who had been expelled from slave states, convention delegates adopted Article 13, section 1, to ban further immigration of blacks and mulattos into Indiana.
 Revisions to the constitution also discouraged African Americans from settling permanently in the state.
 Some convention delegates openly advocated for the colonization of free people of color in Indiana to Liberia, which led to the adoption of Article 13, section 3.
 This particular section outlined a source of funding for those who chose to emigrate.
 Although the Indiana Supreme Court's ruling in Smith v.
 Moody (1866), struck down Article 13, making it invalid, it was removed by amendment in 1881.

 Women's equal rights were also excluded from constitutional provisions.
-Convention delegate Robert Dale Owen introduced a proposal to include a clause in the new constitution granting married women the right to own private property and to jointly-own property with her husband, but the effort failed.
+Convention delegate Robert Dale Owen introduced a proposal to include a clause in the new constitution granting married women the right to own private property and to jointly own property with her husband, but the effort failed.
 However, in the July 1853 legislative session, Owen secured passage of laws granting property rights to married women.
 The Indiana General Assembly passed additional legislation in 1879 and in 1881 to further protect widowed and married women's property rights.

 Amendments

 Article 2 (voting rights)

 The early criticism of the constitution of 1851 was Indiana's lax election laws, which frequently led to election-day irregularities and accusations of voter fraud.
 Article 2, Section 2, outlined who was eligible to vote, but the constitution did not have specific provisions for voter regulations or include details to assure bipartisan election boards.

-Among the constitutional amendments passed in 1881 was one that extended the state residency requirements from six months to one year and removed the word "white" from Section 2, which was already unenforceable due to the passage of the Fifteenth Amendment granting suffrage to African American men.
-The state legislator enacted a voters' rights law in 1917, but it was struck down by the Indiana Supreme Court in October of that year.
+Among the constitutional amendments passed in 1881 was one that extended the state residency requirements from six months to one year and removed the word "white" from Section 2, which was already unenforceable due to the passage of the Fifteenth Amendment to the United States Constitution granting suffrage to African American men.
+The state legislature enacted a voters' rights law in 1917, but it was struck down by the Indiana Supreme Court in October of that year.
 Other amendments to Article 2, Section 2, occurred in 1921, 1976, and 1984.
 In September 1921, following the ratification of the Nineteenth Amendment, Indiana voters ratified a state constitution amendment to grant suffrage to women.
 The 1921 amendment also limited voting rights to U.S. citizens.